13 Going on 30 (musical): Productions

 On 28 September 2023, it was announced that a musical stage adaptation of the film would premiere in the UK.
 The musical held several public workshop performances at Battersea Arts Centre in London in 2023, ahead of a full production opening in 2025.
 The book of 13 Going on 30 is written by movie writers Josh Goldsmith and Cathy Yuspa, and the songs are by composer/lyricists Alan Zachary and Michael Weiner.
 Casting for the workshops was announced on 12 October 2023, with Lucie Jones playing Jenna Rink, Jamie Muscato playing Matt Flamhaff, and Grace Mouat playing Lucy Wyman, with Andy Fickman directing.

 The stage adaptation had its world premiere at the Manchester Opera House from 21 September 2025 through 12 October 2025.
-The cast included Jones as Jenna, David Hunter as Matt and Grace Mouat as Lucy.The producers for the show included ROYO, Revolution Studios, Wendy Federman, and Phil Kenny.
+The cast included Jones as Jenna, David Hunter as Matt and Grace Mouat as Lucy.
+The producers for the show included ROYO, Revolution Studios, Wendy Federman, and Phil Kenny.
 Jennifer Garner, who starred as Jenna in the movie, was executive producer.
 Andy Fickman returned as director.

+In early 2026 it was announced that the show would play in Toronto in November 2026 for a North American premiere, as part of the Mirvish season.
+The full cast was revealed in September 2026, with Lucie Jones and Grace Mouat reprising their roles as Jenna and Lucy respectively and Dom Simpson joining them as Matt.